SRI-CSL/sri-glibc-malloc/hlibc/README.md

 ## 5. Developing

-You can 3 and 4 when developing by doing:
+When developing, 3 and 4 can be combined by doing:

 ```
 make